scikit-image/scikit-image/doc/source/core_developer.rst

 Unless you know that a contributor is experienced with git, don’t ask for a rebase when merge conflicts arise.
-Instead, rebase the branch yourself and force-push to their branch.
+Instead, rebase the branch yourself, force-push to their branch, and advise the contributor to force-pull.
 If the contributor is no longer active, you may take over their branch by submitting a new pull request and closing the original.
 In doing so, ensure you communicate that you are not throwing the contributor's work away!